Barbie Zelizer of the Annenberg School for Communication discusses the role of social media in the coverage of the Israel-Palestinian conflict.

 Penn in the News

-Mark Liberman of the School of Arts & Sciences is quoted about the Linguistic Data Consortium.
+John Yasuda of the School of Arts & Sciences is cited in an editorial about China and food-safety regulations.

 Laura Perna of the Graduate School of Education comments on efforts to tie funding to performance metrics.

 Mark Pauly of the Wharton School shares his thoughts on insurance premiums during the first year of the Affordable Care Act marketplace.

 Maria Geffen of the Perelman School of Medicine talks about her interest in how the brain assigns meaning to sound.

 Hanming Fang of the School of Arts & Sciences is cited for co-authoring a working paper about corruption in China’s housing sector.

 Erwann Michel-Kerjan of the Wharton School poses the questions, “Why does it seem more and more disasters are happening?
 And, as a nation, who’s supposed to pay for them?”